Mental Health Worksheets: A Clinical Guide for Therapists

 Anxiety: structured prompts as data-collection, not debate

 A common pattern in supervision: a client who arrives with three single-spaced pages of worry analysis is rarely a candidate for another thought record.
-The intervention they need is usually behavioural, not cognitive.
+The intervention they need is usually behavioral, not cognitive.

-For generalised anxiety, behavioural-experiment prompts and uncertainty-tolerance forms often outperform thought records.
-The thought record can become an arena for endless re-evaluation; the behavioural experiment cuts the loop by introducing data from outside it.
+For generalized anxiety, behavioral-experiment prompts and uncertainty-tolerance forms often outperform thought records.
+The thought record can become an arena for endless re-evaluation; the behavioral experiment cuts the loop by introducing data from outside it.

 For panic, the most useful tools map physiological cues rather than cognitive content: what shifted in the body, when, for how long.
 Cognitive content is downstream of the physiological cascade in panic, and prompts that lead with cognition can reinforce the misattribution.